-Chief Elected Official (signature and l printed) Date Attest Grantee Name & Program
+Chief Elected Official (signa ture and printed) Date omer Elected Official (signa ture and printed) Date Attest Grantee Name & Program

 For Pennsylvania Entitlement Communities under the Community Development Block Grant Program applying for funding under the ESG Grant:

 If your county or municipality is a recipient of federal CDBG funding from Pennsylvania, then they must be in compliance with the Limited English Proficiency Regulations.
 DCED is not requiring you, the grantee for the ESG program, to complete a second set of documents for your application.
 In order to not have to complete the following LEP compliance exercise for your application, you must submit the Four Factor Analysis and/or Language Access Plan currently in place for the LEP requirement in your county/municipality along with the following certificate signed by the Chief Elected Official.
 If the grantee does not have these documents, then they must complete and submit the attached guidance with their application;